-R means right hand, L means left hand.
+R means right hand, L for left hand.

 As it means Single Stroke Roll is one stroke by hand, the easier and most common hand combination.